markmead/blog/posts/ruby-rails-export-csv.md

 ## Controller

-I updated the controllers `index` action to include a response for a CSV format
+I updated the controllers `index` action to include a response for a CSV format.
-request:

 ```ruby
 def index